BBVA/kapow/README.md

  * A very simple way to turn any shell executable into an API
  * A remote administration API
- * A way to define the integration in you own terms, no obligations by our side
+ * A way to define the integration in you own terms, obligations-free!

 ## Kapow!
 Curses

 Kapow! can't help when:

- * You need high throughput: Kapow! spawn a new executable every HTTP call
+ * You need high throughput: Kapow! spawns a new executable for every HTTP call
- * You must perform complex logic to attend the request: never use Kapow! if your executables doesn't perform al least 90% of the hard work
+ * You must perform complex logic to attend the request: never use Kapow! if your executables don't perform al least 90% of the hard work
  * You are building a huge application

 ## When Kapow! is your best ally:

  * Easy command + Hard API = Kapow! to the rescue
  * SSH for one command?
-Kapow! allow you to share only that command
+Kapow! allows you to share only that command
  * Remote instrumentation of several machines? make it easy with Kapow!

 # Kapow!
 The more you know